null Sharing your information with third parties

 Our Branch network

-If you tell us you wish to become a Branch member we will share your contact details with your local RSPCA Branch so they can get in touch with you about your Branch membership.
+If you tell us you wish to become a Branch member we will share your contact details with your local RSPCA Branch, a separately registered, volunteer run charity, so they can get in touch with you about your Branch membership.

 We use service providers, such as fundraising agencies, prospect research companies, direct mailing companies, mobile marketing providers, payment processors, market research companies and software platform providers to help us provide our services.
 For example, Capita is the data processor responsible for delivering our National Call Centre and Civica administers our annual meeting and elections.
 We may give relevant persons within these service providers access to your personal information, but only to allow them to perform their services for us.
 Some service providers may be based outside of the European Economic Area (EEA) however, we will endeavour to ensure that any data transfers outside of the EEA are carried out in compliance with relevant data protection legislation and that the processing of your data is subject to appropriate security measures.
 This may include engaging service providers that are accredited under the EU-US Privacy Shield, entering into EU approved model contracts or taking other steps to assess the adequacy of overseas suppliers.